nooku/nooku-installer/README.md

 }
 ```

 Note: the `nooku/nooku-framework` framework requirement will also install this installer plugin.
-If you did not build your package using [Nooku Framework](http://github.com/nooku/nooku-framework), you can simply require this plugin instead: `"nooku/installer": "*"`
+If you did not build your package using [Nooku Framework](http://github.com/nooku/nooku-framework), you can simply require this plugin instead: `"nooku/installer": "*"`.

+To have Composer succesfully install your extension into Joomla, you need to make sure your repository layout resembles an installable Joomla package.
+This means that if you were to create an archive of your repository contents, that archive can be installed using the Joomla Extension Manager.

+This means that you need to add a [valid XML manifest](http://docs.joomla.org/Manifest_files) to the root directory and make sure it points to the correct paths.
+For a working example, you can always refer to our [com_tada](https://github.com/nooku/nooku-com_tada/) example component!

 You can now publish your component on [Packagist](http://packagist.org) or [add your own repository](https://getcomposer.org/doc/05-repositories.md#vcs) to your Joomla's composer.json file.
 Your component can then be installed using the `composer install` command.